QCDIS/NaaVRE-dev-environment/README.md

 After starting Tilt, we need to configure the connection between Argo and the VREPaaS.
 To that end, open a terminal and run `token=$(kubectl get secret vre-api.service-account-token -o jsonpath='{.data.token}' | base64 -d); echo "Bearer $token"`.
 Next, edit [services/vrepaas/helm/values.yaml](services/vrepaas/helm/values.yaml) add the output of the previous command (`Bearer ey.....`) to `global.argo.token`.

+After updating the helm values, open the Tilt web interface, wait for the `Tiltfile` resource to update, and trigger a manual update on `vrepaas-vreapi`.

 ### Start NaaVRE

 There three options for starting NaaVRE